DLCM: a versatile multi-level solver for heterogeneous multicellular systems: Discussion

 \subsection{Availability and Reproducibility}

-The DLCM-solver is found and used with release 1.4.5 of the URDME open-source simulation framework \cite{URDMEpaper}, available for download at \url{www.urdme.org}.
-See the Experiments folder and the associated README in the DLCM workflow, where the example codes are readily adapted for other models fit for the framework.
+The DLCM solver is found and used with version 1.5 of the URDME open-source simulation framework \cite{URDMEpaper}, available for download at \url{http://www.urdme.org}.
+See the associated README in the DLCM workflows folder, where the example codes are readily adapted for other models fit for the framework.

 [title={References}]